johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

 be re-exported from the package by an index file which imports it at the _exact path_ `./tokens`.

 You should also export a "base" or un-shadowed version of your token collection to allow downstream consumers to extend it.
-You may do this by exporting the tokens from their original location, avoiding conflicts.

-You should also export a "base" or un-shadowed version of your token collection to allow downstream consumers to extend it.
 The "base" version must be exported from a file which is never re-exported by the package entry point or any other file, in order to prevent a circular dependency.
 As a convention, Bodiless exports the base tokens as a named export from a file named `base.ts`.